-- project the appropriate mood or psychological effect, and
+- project the appropriate mood or psychological effect for learning, and

 - be appropriate for the audience and content.

-Another approach, shown below, is to try modifying the palette with lighter or darker versions of the branding colors and slowly slip away from the distasteful ones.
-For example, in the first palette shown below, you may find the color combinations a bit harsh.
-The modified palette, shown in the second version, softens the blow a bit.
+Perhaps you can modify the palette you were given by softening the colors and replacing a few with neutrals.
+For example, in the first palette shown below, you may find the color combinations a bit harsh for a training course.
+The modified palette, shown in the second version, softens two colors and replaces two with neutrals.

 Perhaps you have a set of photographs that will make up the bulk of your content, such as images of warehouse employees.
 In that case, you can choose a palette based on the key colors in your photos.
 For example, in the photo below, the palette might contain a shade or tint of blue from the work clothes, yellow from the hard hat, orange from the safety vest and a neutral tan pulled from the boxes.To get the exact color, use a graphic program or utility color picker to select the colors from a photo.

 You can also automate the process by uploading photos to an online palette generator, which will then create a palette based on your photo.
 I used picatculous.com to get the palette below.
 I’m not sure I like it though, in which case, I would change a color or two.